ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

-:sup:`1` MI300A is currently not officially supported on RHEL 9.x.
-This will be added on a later date.
+:sup:`1` MI300X is only officially supported on Ubuntu 22.04.4.
+Other distros will be added at a later date.

 .. _supported_distributions: